 See our video of a Pointe Hilton king Agave suite room.

 McCool Travel note: The 208 South Pointe complex rooms will be refreshed next.
 Rates for newer rooms will be higher but ask if you want one or the other.
 The water park is also being refreshed.

 The onsite Coyote Camp Kids Club is popular for guests and non-guests (McCool Travel tip: check it out even if staying at other Phoenix hotels).
 The entire property is pet-friendly and bring-your-dog to Sunday brunch is popular and fun.
 There is even a dog menu!

 McCool Travel tip: Dreamy Draw Recreation Area is a five-minute drive from Pointe Hilton Squaw Peak and is an exceptional place for desert hiking.

-Look here for reviews and rates at Pointe Hilton Squaw Peak.
+Look here for reviews and rates at Hilton Phoenix Resort at the Peak.